bostwiek/dontstarvetogether-crockpot/README.md

 # Install & Run instructions

-Clone this repo and in command-line tool of choice run `npm install`
+Clone this repo and, in command-line tool of choice, run:

+`npm install`

 `npm start`!